 Paralegals and Legal Assistants

-- Investigating and fact checking cases
+- Researching and fact checking cases

 - Preparing correspondence and legal papers

 - Filing legal documents with opposing counsel or the court

 - Assisting attorneys get ready for trial and stay organized with their cases

 - Organizing and maintaining legal documents, files and other records